 - Fry all the condiments on a low to medium flame only, in the order specified in the recipe.

 - Do not let the slivered coconut and peanut go brown.
-If they do, switch off the flame and either pour the mixture as is over the whole wheat puffs or continue cooking with flame off.
+If they do, switch off the flame and either pour the mixture as is over the whole wheat puffs or continue cooking with the flame off.

 - Always wipe the airtight storage jars dry before transferring the mixture.